Dola-Shuvi/SteganoPNG/Readme.md

-Steganography
+SteganoPNG
 =================

 C++ program based on stegonographical methods to hide files in PNG images using the Least Significant Bit technique.

-I used the most basic method which is the least significant bit.
+SteganoPNG uses the most basic method which is the least significant bit.
 A pixel in a PNG image is composed of a red, green, blue and alpha channel encoded in one byte each.
  The least significant bit was chosen to visually modify the image as little as possible.

 Information
 -----------

-Steganography uses LodePNG to hide data in PNG files.
+SteganoPNG uses LodePNG to hide data in PNG files.
 It uses the first bit of each color channel, including the alpha channel, of a pixel.
 The program can hide all of the data if there is enough space in the image. **You need roughly twice as many pixels as bytes you want to hide**.

 > *Only PNG files are supported* to obtain maximum storage capacity within the image.